ahesford/gpg_unlock/README.md

 # gpg_unlock

-This is a simple Python 3 script that reads, from `stdin`, a passphrase that is then passed to `gpg-connect-agent` to unlock one or more keys.
+This is a simple Python 3 script that reads, from `stdin`, the first line of input as a passphrase that is then passed to `gpg-connect-agent` to unlock one or more keys.
 By design, `gpg-connect-agent` will start `gpg-agent` if necessary.
 This script is intended primarily to be called from the `pam_exec.so` module, but may be used from a shell.
+Any trailing carriage return or newline is stripped from the password.

 ### Usage